SmartGateway Configuration Manual

 Be sure to save the username and password information, as these cannot be changed later.
 Neither you nor the Onibex team will be able to access the password once it has been created.

-format — we strongly recommend doing so to ensure you have a secure copy.
+There is an option to download the password in .txt format — we strongly recommend doing so to ensure you have a secure copy.

 After adding the required information, click Next.